nkapu/handlers/README.md

-# handlers - discover and test URL handlers
+# Discover and Hack URL handlers

-URL handlers are are those nice bits in the front of the URL (e.g. http:, https:, ftp:, skype:) that greatly expand the things a web page can do to you and your device.
-Many surprising applications have a nasty habit to register these for you without asking any questions.
+URL handlers are the bits in the front of the URLs (e.g. http:, https:, ftp:, skype:).
+They add things a web page can do to you and your device.
+Surprising applications have a nasty habit to register these without asking.

 ## Try it out on the web